Azure/azure-powershell/src/Sql/Sql/help/Remove-AzSqlInstanceLink.md

 ```

 ### -Name
-The name of the Managed Instance link
+Name of the instance link.

 ```yaml
 Type: System.String